ozwaldorf/carburetor/docs/home.md

-## carburetor\.variant
+## carburetor\.global\.variant

-Global variant to use\.
-Values: regular, warm, cool
+Global variant to use

 *Type:*
-string
+one of “cool”, “light”, “warm”, “regular”